curiosity81/T-1000/README.md

 Messages signed with the private key can then be verified by others on the internet.
 To create such a signed message via bitcoin core is simple and can be done quickly using bitcoin-qt.
 In this case, the private key is stored in the wallet.dat file.
-But this method can be problematic so that the following points are extremly important:
+The following points are extremly important with respect to the private keys' security:

 1. The wallet MUST be encrypted.
 2. The home folder must be encrypted.